SkygearIO/skygear-doc/content/js/record.md

 ### Deleting Referenced Record

 Yet to be implemented.
-For now, deleting a referenced record is not allowed.
+For now, you have to delete the referencing record first and then the referenced record.

 <a name="data-type"></a>
 ## Data Type